ivonne-hernandez/ivonne-hernandez/README.md

 :telescope: I'm a software developer that specializes in React.

-:seedling: I'm currently learning about localization and React Hooks.
+:seedling: I'm currently learning about React Hooks and local storage.

 ⚡ I enjoy reading, lifting, and being outdoors.